-School of Education, 15 Admission Information, 18 Academic Information, 38 Financial Information, 23 Student Affairs, 34
+School of Education, 15 Admission Information, 18 Financial Information, 23 Student Affairs, 34 Academic Information, 38

-Departments and Programs of Instruction, 45

-Counselor Education, 47

-Curriculum and Instruction, 55

-Educational Administration and Leadership, 73
+Departments and Programs of Instruction, 45 Counselor Education, 47 Curriculum and Instruction, 56 Educational Administration and Leadership, 76 Educational Foundations, 88

-Educational Foundations, 84

-The Trustees, 93 University Administration, 93 The School of Education, 97 Alumni Federation, 101 Accreditation, 102 Instructional Resources, 103 Maps, 106 Index, 109 Telephone Directory, 111 University information, 112 LOMA LINDA UNIVERSITY is a two-campus Seventh-day Adventist coeducational institution located in inland southern California and is part of the Seventh-day Adventist system of higher education.
+The Trustees, 97 University Administration, 97 Alumni Federation, 104 Accreditation, 105 Instructional Resources, 106 Maps, 109 Index, 112 Telephone Directory, 114 The School of Education, 114 University Information, 115 LOMA LINDA UNIVERSITY is a two-campus Seventh-day Adventist coeducational institution located in inland southern California and is part of the Seventh-day Adventist system of higher education.

-On the La Sierra campus, at the west edge of Riverside, curriculums in applied and liberal arts and sciences, preprofessional programs for the health-related professions, and programs in professional education in fulfillment of requirements for teaching credentials are offered by the College of Arts and Sciences and the School of Education.
+On the La Sierra campus, at the west edge of Riverside, curriculums in applied and liberal arts and sciences, preprofessional programs for the healthrelated professions, and programs in professional education in fulfillment of requirements for teaching credentials are offered by the College of Arts and Sciences and the School of Education.
 On the Loma Linda campus, in the San Bernardino-Redlands area, professional curriculums are offered by the Schools of Allied Health Professions, Dentistry, Health, Medicine, and Nursing.
 Graduate programs of the departments of the schools are offered from both campuses through the Graduate School.